 The book was published shortly after the women’s liberation movement.
 In 1964, the Civil Rights Act was introduced in which an amendment was included that prohibited sex discrimination in employment; however, it had been decided that classifying employment opportunities by separating women applicants and men applicants was acceptable.
 This is one of the reasons the National Organization for Women was established in 1966.

-Furthermore, it would also make me question the publishing company’s decision to print it and distribute it, and each librarian's decision to purchase it for the library shelf.
-Perhaps they held the same views as the author and found that it was an easy, unnoticeable way to instill, what they believed to be, the correct view into a new generation’s mindset.
+Furthermore, it would also make me question any librarian's decision to purchase it for the children's library section.
+Perhaps they held the same views as the author and found that it was an easy, unnoticeable way to keep, what they believed to be, their views into a new generation’s evolving mindset.

 Whitney Darrow's obituary.